Kilembe – Rwenzori Mountains trail Safari

 The scenery is spectacular and as you start to reach the upper areas of the glacier and the saddle between the two peaks Alexandra and Margherita, the sun will just be peeping over the horizon; giving the chance of fantastic photographs of the two main peaks tip with sunlight.
 You then reach the upper weather station (4,830metres) where you climb down to a ladder (4803 meters) onto the upper glacier leading to Magherita Peaks.

-First, you climb up the glacier to a small saddle between Alexandra and Magherita Peaks at 5,025 meters where you scramble up a steep rocky climb to the main peak.
+First, you climb up the glacier to a small saddle between Alexandra and Margherita peaks at 5,025 meters where you scramble up a steep rocky climb to the main peak.
 At times, the rocks are covered with snow and ice; and may be slippery but mostly it is firm rock.
 The exhilaration of reaching the top is enormous as you look across Albert Peak to the DRC (Congo); then east across the spectra of the Rwenzori Mountains.
-After enjoying the scenery and signing the book, you descend using the same path down to Camp 5.
-Then sleep at Camp 5
+After enjoying the scenery, proceed and descend using the same path down to Camp 5.
+Then sleep at Camp 5.

-While crossing the pass, you get the Chance to see Hyrax sitting at the entrance to their rock shelter warming in the Middaysun.
+While crossing the pass, get a chance to see Hyrax sitting at the entrance to their rock shelter warming in the Middaysun.
 Their main predator is the Rwenzori Leopard Panthera pardus Rwenzori which is rarely seen.
 The leopard has been heavily poached in the past and there are few left.
 However, on a rare occasion on a misty or overcast day you may be lucky to see one briefly as they move between the rocks.

 Today we descend via the Namusangi valley across open mooreland and large areas of tussock grass.
 As this is a valley floor, it is relatively flat and water from farther up the mountains sweeps across the moors; making the going wet and boggy.
 It is not soil but layers and layers of compressed tussock grass which over the years has transformed to peak.
 It is a good idea to have rubber boots for this section; although occasionally you may find your foot can sink deeper than a rubber boot.
 In the near future, we intend to construct a timber boardwalk.